 Coordinated Universal Time (UTC)

 The Practical disseminated reference time scale Coordinated Universal Time (UTC), based on TAI, is equally stable and accurate as TAI, but while TAI is continuous, UTC is affected by one-second discontinuities, known as leap seconds.
+The leap second is added at irregular intervals to compensate the slowing of the earth rotation.
+The leap seconds are inserted as necessary to keep UTC within 0.9 second of the time standard based on earth’s rotation.

 The UTC has considerably benefit over the years from the progress in time and frequency metrology, sciences and industry.
 In fact the number of atomic clocks and its variety has dramatically increased in recent years providing more reliable and long-term frequency stability to time scale realization.
 The BIPM, in coordination with the world timing community, is assuring the dissemination of the UTC through Circular T published monthly and today offers complete information for the benefit of National Metrological Institutes, observatories and international organizations that contribute to its computation.